 I have been working at Waitsfield Elementary School since 2000, in a variety of positions across grade levels.
-This is my fourth year teaching kindergarten.
+This is my eighth year teaching kindergarten.

 Like most kindergartens throughout the state, our kindergarten program is designed to offer a balance of intentional instruction, open exploration, and choice times.
 While there are specific skills that are part of the kindergarten curriculum, much of children's learning at this age, particularly the development of social skills, takes place through exploration and play.